pingcap/docs-dm/en/manage-replication-tasks.md

 }
 ```

-### Resume the data replication task
+### Resume the data migration task

-You can use the `resume-task` command to resume the data replication task in the `Paused` state.
-This is generally used in scenarios where you want to manually resume a data replication task after you handle the errors that cause the task to pause.
+You can use the `resume-task` command to resume the data migration task in the `Paused` state.
+This is generally used in scenarios where you want to manually resume a data migration task after you handle the errors that cause the task to pause.

 ```bash
 help resume-task